GearedSoftware/sql-canvas-doc/sql-canvas-web/docs/knowledge/oracle.md

         col.data_default column_default,
         case when col.data_type in('VARCHAR', 'VARCHAR2') then col.data_length else NULL end as max_length,
         col.data_precision precision,
-        case when d.name is not null then 1 else 0 end as auto_increment
+        case when d.name is not null then 1 else 0 end as is_identity
    from sys.all_tab_columns col
   inner join sys.all_tables t on col.owner = t.owner and col.table_name = t.table_name
    left join sys.all_trigger_cols tr on tr.table_owner = col.owner and tr.table_name = col.table_name and tr.column_name = col.column_name